HonestFreak/unhosted-salary-manager/README.md

 - **Security**: Inherits from OpenZeppelin's Ownable, ensuring that only the owner (employer) can manage employees and their salaries.
 - **Transparency and Trust**: All transactions are recorded on the blockchain, ensuring transparency and trust in the payroll process.

-## Setup and Integration

-### Prerequisites

-- A wallet with Ethereum for deploying the contract.
-- An Ethereum network (Mainnet or Testnet) connection.
-- A development environment like Remix, Hardhat, or Truffle.

-### Deployment

-1. **Compile the Contract**: Using a Solidity compiler (v0.8.2 - v0.9.0), compile the `PayrollManager` contract.
-2. **Deploy the Contract**: Deploy the contract to your chosen Ethereum network.
-This can be done using Remix for a simple setup or through Hardhat/Truffle for more advanced options.
-3. **Verify Ownership**: Ensure the deploying account is set as the owner, enabling control over the contract.

-### Integration with Unhosted Wallet

-1. **Enable the Module**: After deployment, the `PayrollManager` contract needs to be enabled as a module in the Unhosted Wallet.
-2. **Interface Setup**: Set up the interface in the Unhosted Wallet to interact with the `PayrollManager` functions.
-3. **Testing**: Test the integration in a controlled environment (like a Testnet) to ensure everything functions as expected.

 ## Functions

 - `addEmployee(address _employee, uint256 _salary)`: Add a new employee with their salary.